THE LENDING ROOM, INC.

 “Over the years, I have witnessed too many tragedies to count,” he said.
 “But these situations were made better by the generosity of a community.
 It has been an honor to serve those in need and alongside many dedicated volunteers.”

 The Lending Room is located at 954 Ribaut Road in Beaufort, directly across the street from Beaufort Memorial.
-The hours are Monday through Friday from 9:30 to 3:30 and Saturday from 8 to 4.
+The hours are Monday through Friday from 9:30-3:30 and Saturday from 9:30-12:30.
 For more information about the medical devices available through The Lending Room or to donate gently used medical equipment, visit LendingRoomBeaufort.com or call 843-524-2554.